hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-2.md

 ---
 layout: page
-title: Definitions of Art Shouldn't Be Confusing, Part 2
+title: Useful Definitions of Art (Definitions, Part 2)
 summary: Simple heuristics to make it easier to talk and think about art.
 author:  AaronHertzmann
 image: /images/wica/bradford_viewers.jpg